How To Connect Projector To Laptop

 What Is A Projector?

-• For example, in the auditorium, a presentation is projected onto a white screen or surface for the students to view.
+• For example, a presentation is projected onto a white screen or surface in the auditorium for the students to view.

 • A projector is an optical output device that shows an image on a surface known as a projection screen.